Classification of Oppenheimer-Snyder Collapse: Singular, Bouncing, and Soft-Landing Scenarios: OS collapse of critical Born-Infeld black hole

 \section{OS collapse of critical Born-Infeld black hole}

-We show that the Einstein-Born-Infeld (EBI) exterior, when in critical mass/charge relation, provides another concrete example of a non-Schwarzschild spacetime with \emph{neither} an apparent-horizon left vertex nor a bounce.
+We show that the Einstein-Born-Infeld (EBI) exterior, when in critical mass/charge relation, provides another concrete example of a non-Schwarzschild spacetime with \emph{neither} an apparent-horizon minimum nor a bounce.
 For a purely electric EBI black hole the theory is of $L(\mathcal F)$ type \cite{BornInfeld:1934,Dey:2004},